MatthewMckee4/course-notes/notes/2024-2025/computing_science/data_fundamentals/main.typ

 *Aspect Ratio* can be very important, images should never be stretched or squashed.

-*Log scales* can be useful when datasets span orders of magnitude.
+*Log scales* can be useful when data span orders of magnitude.
+Semilog-y is useful when one axis has wide range of values.

 *Symlog* modified logarithmic scale to allow for negative values.